Prostitution in Asia

 Child prostitution is a serious problem in this region.
 Past surveys indicate that 30 to 35 percent of all prostitutes in the Mekong sub-region of Southeast Asia are between 12 and 17 years of age.

 The World Health Organization has called for the decriminalisation of sex work as a means of combating HIV/AIDS.
 The Asian region has the lowest incidence (5.2%).

 This page uses the UN system of subregions.

 Central Asia

 Kazakhstan

 In Kazakhstan prostitution itself is legal, but acts facilitating prostitution, such as operating a brothel or prostitution ring, are illegal.
 Forced prostitution and prostitution connected to organized crime are prohibited.
-Prostitution is a serious problem.
-NGOs reported that criminal prostitution rings often included local law enforcement officials.
+Non-governmental organizations (NGOs) reported that criminal prostitution rings often included local law enforcement officials.

 Estimates of the number of prostitutes in Kazakhstan vary from 4,000 and 25,000, including a number from Kyrgyzstan, Uzbekistan and Ukraine.

-Sex workers often face harassment, extortion, arbitrary arrest, rape and violence from the police.
+Sex workers often face harassment, extortion, arbitrary arrest, rape, and violence from the police.